-This plan, ATRIO Choice Rx (PPO), is offered by ATRIO Health Plans.
+This plan, Saint Mary's ATRIO Choice Rx (PPO), is offered by ATRIO Health Plans.
 (When this Evidence of Coverage says "we," "us," or "our," it means ATRIO Health Plans.
-When it says "plan" or "our plan," it means ATRIO Choice Rx (PPO).)
+When it says "plan" or "our plan," it means Saint Mary's ATRIO Choice Rx (PPO).)

+This document is available for free in Spanish.
 This information is available in braille, large print, or other formats.